pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - How would your design change if requirements were 100 QPS instead of 10,000 QPS?
 - What monitoring and alerting would you add around ID generation?

+### 🎯 Interview Questions - URL Generation

+**Beginner Level:**
+1. **Q:** "How would you generate unique short codes for a URL shortener?"
+   - **A:** Use base62 encoding (a-z, A-Z, 0-9) with counter or UUID.
+Consider length (6-8 characters) and collision handling.

+2. **Q:** "What's the difference between sequential and random ID generation?"
+   - **A:** Sequential: predictable, easy to implement, but reveals usage patterns.
+Random: unpredictable, harder to implement, but more secure.

+3. **Q:** "How would you handle collisions when generating short codes?"
+   - **A:** Check database for existing codes, retry with new code, or use UUID-based generation to minimize collisions.

+**Intermediate Level:**
+4. **Q:** "How would you design a URL shortener that needs to support custom short codes?"
+   - **A:** Add validation service, conflict resolution, premium user database, and custom domain support.

+5. **Q:** "What happens if your ID generation service goes down?"
+   - **A:** Use multiple ID generators, fallback mechanisms, circuit breakers, and distributed ID generation (Snowflake, UUID).

+6. **Q:** "How would you handle ID generation for a URL shortener that needs to support 1 million URLs per day?"
+   - **A:** Use distributed ID generation, database sharding, and consider the trade-offs between sequential and random generation.

+**Advanced Level:**
+7. **Q:** "Design an ID generation system for a URL shortener that needs to support custom domains and enterprise features."
+   - **A:** Domain-specific ID generation, enterprise user management, custom branding, and compliance features.

+8. **Q:** "How would you handle ID generation for a URL shortener that needs to work across multiple data centers?"
+   - **A:** Distributed ID generation, cross-region synchronization, conflict resolution, and eventual consistency.

+9. **Q:** "What ID generation optimizations would you implement for a URL shortener with high throughput?"
+   - **A:** Batch ID generation, connection pooling, caching strategies, and database optimization.

+**System Design Deep Dive:**
+10. **Q:** "How would you design an ID generation system for a URL shortener that needs to support real-time analytics?"
+    - **A:** Add analytics service, event streaming, real-time processing, and separate analytics database.

 ---

 ## Section 7: Making It Fast with Caching